0xAX/asm/content/asm_3.md

 	;; Go to the exit of the program. jmp exit

-;; Convert the command line argument to the integer number.
+;; Convert the command-line argument to the integer number.
 str_to_int:
 	;; Set the value of the rax register to 0.
 It will store the result. xor rax, rax
-	;; base for multiplication
+	;; Base for multiplication
 	mov rcx,  10
 __repeat:
 	;; Compare the first element in the given string with the NUL terminator (end of the string). cmp [rsi], byte 0
 	;; If we reached the end of the string, return from the procedure.
 The result is stored in the rax register. je __return
-	;; Move the current character from the command line argument to the bl register. mov bl, [rsi]
+	;; Move the current character from the command-line argument to the bl register. mov bl, [rsi]
 	;; Subtract the value 48 from the ASCII code of the current character.
 	;; This will give us the numeric value of the character.